tbrowder/Mi6-Helper/README.md

 See [NewMode](zNewMode.md) for details of each changed line from the original created by `App::Mi6`.

 In addition to those changes, the README is converted to a Rakudoc file in a new `./docs/` directory.
 Then the 'dist.ini' file is modified to create the 'README.md' file in the base directory.
-Both file are placed under 'git' control.
+Both files are placed under 'git' control.

 See also
 --------